This post has been updated with the new name for the facility, Mission Hospital North Tower.

 Kyle Roeder, Canton

 Kyle went to Haywood Community College for horticulture and owned a native plant landscaping business before going into carpentry.
-He was hired as a temporary employee on the Mission Hospital for Advanced Medicine in January and, because of his work, was hired permanently in March.
+He was hired as a temporary employee on the Mission Hospital North Tower in January and, because of his work, was hired permanently in March.
 Kyle works on a carpenter crew of 12 building anything to do with wood on the project, like safety handrails and sets of stairs.

 “It gives me peace of mind to know that with Brasfield & Gorrie, I am able to provide for my wife and our baby coming soon,” Kyle said.
 “The job benefits are incredible, and having health and life insurance has been a blessing for my family.”